 40th edition of the International Istanbul Music Festival

 Calling all musicians!
 Which is more resonant: a full-piece orchestra or just a single person and their instrument?
-Find out in the International Istanbul Music Festival 2012
+Find out in the International Istanbul Music Festival 2012, this coming June.

 From Beethoven’s “Turkish March” to Brubeck’s “Blue Rondo à la Turk”, Turkish tunes have throughout the ages been an eventful source of inspiration and celebration for classical music composers.
 And what better place to find out why than in the impressive and extraordinary venues of Turkey’s largest city, above all given that the metropolis is poised to celebrate the 40th anniversary of the renowned International Istanbul Music Festival.